-Discussions on agriculture are continuing to find an acceptable approach to addressing the climate change challenges facing agriculture worldwide and to ensure that food production is not under threat [7-9].
-Globally and in an unstable climate, the agricultural sector will need to feed more people without impairing the ecosystem services that production depends on [10].
-Therefore, the relevance of our research lies in the fact that we are studying for the first time the productive qualities of the Kyrgyz mountain Merino breed in the highlands of Kyrgyzstan.
-M.Budolfson, T. McPherson, and D. Plunkett [11] argue that animals matter for climate change and that climate change matters for animals.
-Food and nutritional security in a changing climate depends on our ability to adapt livestock systems to climate change [12].
+To ensure that food production is not compromised, agricultural discussion is continually in search of a suitable approach for responding to climate change that addresses the challenges currently faced by agriculture worldwide [7; 8; 9].
+Within this unstable global climate, the agricultural sector will need to feed more people without impairing the ecosystem services upon which production depends [10].
+Therefore, our research, the first to study productive qualities of the Kyrgyz mountain Merino breed in the highlands of Kyrgyzstan, has relevance for this broader discussion.
+Budolfson et al. [11] argue that climate change affects animals and that, in turn, animals affect climate change.
+Food security in the era of global climate change relies on our ability to adapt livestock systems to these changes in climate [12].

-Sheep breeding is a traditional and leading industry in Kyrgyzstan.
-Sheep are bred in all regions and there are mixed systems of keeping.
-Natural and climatic conditions contribute to the development of sheep breeding and the production of cheap, environmentally friendly products.
+Sheep breeding is both a traditional and leading industry in Kyrgyzstan.
+Sheep are bred in all regions of the country and there are various mixed methods of animal husbandry.
+Both natural and climatic conditions contribute to the development of sheep breeding and the production of inexpensive and environmentally friendly products.

-The main goal of our research was an adaptive approach to sheep breeding in high-altitude conditions that could effectively use the climate conditions and meet the natural potential.
+The main goal of our research is to produce an adaptive approach to sheep breeding in high-altitudes that can effectively optimize the livestock’s natural potential in changing climatic conditions.

+Methods

-Place of research and methods.
-The study was conducted on the basis of three state breeding plants located in different climatic zones.
+The study was conducted in three state breeding facilities located in different climatic zones.

-The state breeding plant named after M. N. Lushihina is located in the North-Western part of Kyrgyzstan, in the Talas valley.
-In the North-West, the valley widens and borders with semi-deserts and deserts of the Turan lowland.
+The state breeding facility, named after M. N. Lushihina, is located in the northwestern part of Kyrgyzstan, in the Talas valley.
+In the northwest, the valley widens and borders with the semi-deserts and deserts of the Turan lowland.
 The climate of the Talas region is dry and continental.
-The average temperature in July is 15-25°C, in January -6...-14°C. The duration of the frost-free period is 157-163 days.
-The average annual precipitation is 300-400 mm and increases from West to East, from the foot of the mountains up the slope.
-Summers are dry, and permanent snow cover is formed on the plain in December, and in the foothills in November [12].
+The average temperature in July is 15–25°C, and in January is -6 to -14°C. The duration of the frost-free period is 157–163 days a year.
+The average annual precipitation is 300–400 mm and increases from west to east, from the foot of the mountains up the slope.
+Summers are dry, and permanent snow cover is formed in the foothills in November and on the plain in December [12].

-State breeding plant “Orgochor " is located in the Eastern part of the country of the Issyk-Kul valley.
-In the southern part, high-altitude plains stretch at an altitude of more than 3000 meters above sea level.
-The climate of the Issyk-Kul valley is determined by the isolation of the valley and the presence of a large ice-free lake.
-The lake makes the climate of the valley milder, there is no sweltering heat in summer and severe frosts in winter.
-The average temperature in July is about 18°C, in January -2...-4°C. The average annual precipitation in the East of the valley is about 600 mm, in the West - only 115 mm.
-The main amount of precipitation falls in the summer.
-On the slopes of the ridges surrounding the basin, climatic conditions are subject to vertical zoning: with increasing altitude, the temperature decreases and precipitation increases.
-It has a sharply continental climate.
-The average annual temperature is 3-7°C, and precipitation is 200-300 mm [13].
+The state breeding facility Orgochor is located in the eastern part of the country in the Issyk-Kul valley.
+In the southern part, plains stretch at a high altitude of more than 3,000 m above sea level.
+The climate of the Issyk-Kul valley is influenced by its geographic isolation and proximity to a large ice-free lake.
+The lake moderates the valley’s climate; there is no sweltering heat in the summer nor severe frosts in the winter.
+The average temperature in July is approximately 18°C, and in January -2 to -4°C. The average annual precipitation in the east of the valley is approximately 600 mm, whereas the western valley receives only 115 mm of rainfall.
+The majority of rain falls in the summer.
+On the slopes of the mountain ridges surrounding the basin, climatic conditions are subject to vertical zoning: with increasing altitude, the temperature decreases and precipitation increases.
+This sloping region has a fully continental climate, where the average annual temperature is 3–7°C, and average annual precipitation is 200–300 mm [13].